You’ve graduated college (congratulations!) and are now wanting to take the next step in life with a mortgage. What does that timeline look like?

 If 50k per year won’t get you the home you’d like because of student debt or other obligations, then you can ask your parents to co-sign on the application to add more income when you apply.

 A quick way to get a credit score is to ask a parent to add you as an “authorized user.”
 While your parent may be a bit concerned, the credit card is mailed to the account holder’s address, and the reporting history shows up on your credit bureau.
-This is only a place to start.
+This is only a place to start and honestly a great first option for any student or recent graduate.

 Another way to get a score is to apply for a secured credit card.
 Discover and Capital One both have secured credit card programs.
 With a secured credit card, the applicant sends in a deposit as additional security to get the credit card.
 Keep a low balance-to-credit limit ratio, and this will help you obtain a credit score.